za23adf/AlgoReady/README.md

-Open the project in Expo Snack (or clone the repo and run locally with Expo CLI).
+Open the project in Expo Snack (or clone the repo and run locally with Expo CLI) or download the zip file in Releases and extract it and open it in Expo Snack website.